What is Plagiarism?

 I recall doing some research for an article I was writing about turquoise.
 I knew the mineral's name came from the French 'pierre turquoise', but wasn't familiar with much else about its history.
 Having searched for 'pierre turquoise', hundreds of results appeared, yet the text in many was strangely similar.

-The results all came from different websites, yet exactly the same information, often using the same words, was repeated again and again.
+The results all came from different websites, yet the same information, often using the same words, was repeated again and again.
 While some authors tried to conceal the plagiarism, many hadn’t bothered.

 Paraphrasing Can Lead to Inaccuracies